sestus/minimal-mistakes/_posts/2018-12-26-android-youbikey-5-nfc.md

 ---
-title:  "Setting up Password store on Android using Youbikey 5 NFC"
+title:  "Setting up the Unix Password Manager on Android with Youbikey 5 NFC"
-excerpt: "How to set up the Unix Password manager on android using ya oubikey 5 NFC"
+excerpt: "How to set up the Unix Password manager on android using a youbikey 5 NFC"
 header:
     teaser: /assets/images/posts/youbikey.jpg
 categories: